-Only ~55% of surveyed analysts were recommending “buys” on GM about six months ago, much lower than the 71% of analysts recommending “buys” on it now.
+Interestingly, only ~57% of analysts were recommending “buys” on GM about six months ago, much fewer than the 71% recommending “buys” on it now.

-As of April 26, analysts’ 12-month consensus target price on GM was $47.21, reflecting a potential upside of ~19.0% from its market price of $39.68.
-About six months ago, the consensus target price for GM was slightly lower at $45.20, and since then, it has risen even higher than its all-time high of $46.76 since listing on the NYSE in 2010.
+As of March 28, Wall Street analysts’ 12-month consensus target price on GM stock was $47.05, reflecting a solid potential upside of ~26.9% from its current price of $37.06.
+About six months ago, the consensus target price for GM was much lower at $45.20, and it has risen even higher than its all-time high of $46.76 since listing on the NYSE in 2010.

 Recent recalls and tariffs

 In the last couple of weeks combined, GM stock has largely traded on a negative note.
 President Donald Trump’s open criticism of the company’s move to close its Ohio plant has hurt investors’ (XLY) sentiments.
 On March 16, President Trump asked the company in a tweet to open its Ohio plant “because the economy is so good.”
 In his next tweet, he criticized it, saying “G.M. let our Country down,” and implored it to “stop complaining and get the job done!”